bag-man/NewPost/README.md

 Just fill in the usernames you want to be notified in the array. i.e `"users": [ "Isa", "Owen" ],`

 ### Features
 Then just set enabled to true on the notifications you want.
 You can also disable modqueue or post checking by setting mosqueue or new_posts to false.
+If you want to listen for only certain keywords you can add a list and enable that too.

 ## ToDo
 This is still a WIP and an ever evolving project: